luckysuie/Installations/sonarqube/sonar-postgres.md

   - Create an Ubuntu 22.04 or 24.04 VM with at least 8 GB RAM and 2 vCPUs.
   - Open TCP port 9000 in your cloud firewall or security group.
 ________________________________________
-Base Configuration as LakshmiNarayana@lucky
+- Base Configuration as LakshmiNarayana@lucky
-After logging into your VM do below
+- After logging into your VM do below.
+Execute one after another
 ```bash
 sudo apt update
 sudo groupadd sonar